 However, unlike standalone rules, rule groups enable builders to isolate sets of rules much like how brackets group equations in algebra.
 This allows builders to apply multiple sets of rules that work either separately or in combination with one another.

 Example: Intake bot

 As an example of when you might build rule groups, let's take an intake bot that determines whether an end-user can receive legal help from a Legal Aid Organization.

-For example, a Community Legal Centre may generally not be able to help people if they are under 18 years old.
-However, if that person is severely disadvantaged, there may be an exception in their mandate which states that they must assist.
+The Legal Aid Organization may not be able to help people if they are under 18 years old.
+However, if an end-user is severely disadvantaged, there may be an exception in the Organization’s mandate that states they must assist.